Techtonica/curriculum/web/accessibility.md

 ### Motivation

-A11Y (Accessibility) or ADA (American's With Disabilities) complaince means making your site usable to everyone no matter their limitations.
+A11Y (Accessibility) or ADA (American's With Disabilities) compliance means making your site usable to everyone no matter their limitations.

 As more and more of our lives revolve around using the internet it is important to remember that not everyone uses the web in the same way.
-Not only should we strive to create a positive user experience for everyone to be equitable, but creating accesible sites has become a legal requirment in many industries.
+Not only should we strive to create a positive user experience for everyone to be equitable, but creating accessibility sites has become a legal requirement in many industries.

 ### Objectives